hexojs/hexo-asset-pipeline/README.md

 # hexo-asset-pipeline

-Asset pipeline for [Hexo](https://hexo.io/) to support minification and optiomization of HTML, CSS, JS and images.
+Asset pipeline for [Hexo](https://hexo.io/) to support minification and optimization of HTML, CSS, JS and images.

 Supports hexo 3.x.x.